mokzhizhuan/GreyForm_UIs/README.md

 Python 3.11 <br>
 Python 3.10(linux) <br><br>

-UI_Drawinng is included and including layout for uidesign and box layout
+UI_Drawinng is included and including layout for uidesign and box layout <br>

 ##
 Steps on running the system:<br>
 Run your cmd on your file location:<br>
 cd file_path/GreyForm_UIs/GreyForm/Python_Application/<br>
 python/python3 mainapplication.py

 ##
 For Visual Studio: <br>
 Open Folder to file_path/GreyForm_UIs/GreyForm/Python_Application/<br>
 python/python3 mainapplication.py<br>
 <br>

 ##
 insert interactive event for the stl mesh , left click is for moving the stl  <br>
 Right click is to insert the actor in the room view , right click for room interact shower and toilet <br>